|Nutritional Guidelines (per serving)|

 This stew is a wonderful dish to make early in the day – or even a day ahead of time – to allow the complex flavors to mellow and develop.
 Keep in mind that the beef and vegetables in this recipe must be marinated for 12 to 24 hours before you even start the cooking process.

 Cook’s note: Recipes from Provence are commonly served with rice.
-I took the liberty of using basmati rice, for its wonderful aroma and smooth flavor.
+Use basmati rice, for its wonderful aroma and smooth flavor.
 Use your favorite rice as a substitute.

 - 1 dried bay leaf